 In-Depth Audio Lessons

-As noted, Pimsleur, like Rocket Spanish, is based on audio lessons.
+As noted, Pimsleur, like Rocket Spanish, uses an audio-centered teaching style.
 An English-speaking moderator walks you through the lessons and breaks down everything you need to know verbally.

-However, there’s no denying that lessons are good.
-There are hundreds of hours of audio lessons; plus, they are in-depth, very accurate, and teach you everything you need to know.
+However, there’s no denying that the lessons are good.
+There are hundreds of hours of audio lessons; plus, they are in-depth and very accurate, and they teach you everything you need to know.
 You really can’t go wrong with them.

 Driving Mode

-One cool thing I did discover, which Rocket Spanish doesn’t have, is a dedicated driving mode.
+One cool thing that sets Pimsleur apart from Rocket Spanish is their dedicated driving mode.
 I stumbled across the feature sort of by accident, but I consider it a game changer.

 It makes listening to these podcast-style lessons really easy and enjoyable (sort of like Spotify’s car mode), and I used it a lot while buzzing around town.

-So if you’re a commuter, long haul trucker, or just find yourself in the car a bunch, consider Pimsleur Spanish.
+So if you’re a commuter or long-haul trucker, or if you just find yourself in the car a bunch, consider Pimsleur Spanish.

 Quick Summary